 Here are a few other fun tricks we share every St. Pat’s Day that your kids might enjoy as well.
 All you need is some green food dye, a green marker, and sleeping children!!

-5. Add a few dots of food coloring to bottom of cereal bowl, add cereal than milk.
+Ok, not the spiking you are thinking of.
+Add a few dots of food coloring to the bottom of a cereal bowl, add cereal to milk.
 The milk will turn green while they are eating.

-And Make sure you little lephrechaun are dressed for the occasion.
+And Make sure your little leprechauns are dressed for the occasion.
 Here is my latest festive headband creation.

 This is one holiday that there are no gifts just good clean fun and mischief.
 Love to hear what mischief your leprechaun has done at your house.